 There is limited accommodation for people who come to La Tomatina, so many people take the easier option of staying in nearby Valencia just 38km to Bunol by bus or train.
 In preparation for the dirty mess that will ensue, shopkeepers use huge plastic covers on their storefronts in order to protect them from the carnage.

-At around 11am many trucks haul the bounty of tomatoes into the centre of the town, Plaza del Pueblo.
+At around 12 Noon a number of trucks haul the bounty of tomatoes into the centre of the town, Plaza del Pueblo.
 The tomatoes come from Extremadura, where they are less expensive.
 Technically the festival does not begin until one brave soul has climbed to the top of a two-story high, greased-up wooden pole and reached the coveted ham at the top.
 In practice this process takes a long time and the festival starts despite no one reaching the meaty prize.
 The signal for the beginning of the fight is firing of water cannons, and the chaos begins.
 Once it begins, the battle is generally every man for himself.

 After an one hour the fighting ends.
 At this point, no more tomatoes can be thrown.
 The cleaning process involves the use of fire trucks to spray down the streets, with water provided from a Roman aqueduct.
 The authorities seem more concerned with cleaning the town than cleaning the visitors, so some people find water at the Bunol River to wash themselves, although some kind residents will hose passers-by down.
 Once the tomato pulp is flushed, the ground is clean due to the acidity of the tomato.